WVU builds big lead, holds on to beat No. 15 Va Tech 27-21 - NewsBreak

 “I'm worn out.
 I feel like I've played.”

 Burmeister threw for two scores, including a 29-yard TD toss to Jalen Holston with 3:10 left.
-Virginia Tech got the ball back with 2:11 remaining on Jermaine Waller's interception of Doege at the West Virginia 17, but Burmeister threw incomplete on fourth-and-goal from the 3 and the Mountaineers ran out the clock.
+Virginia Tech got the ball back with 2:11 remaining on Jermaine Waller's interception of Doege at the West Virginia 17, but Burmeister threw incomplete into a crowd of players on fourth-and-goal from the 3 and the Mountaineers ran out the clock.

 It was one of three Virginia Tech drives that stalled inside the West Virginia 10, with the Hokies coming away with no points.